higherrrrrrr/higherrrrrrr.fun/docs/WHITEPAPER.md

 ### 15.2.
 Migration LP Support (5%)

-Specifically designates supply for the **HARDER/CULT** liquidity pool.
-The HARDER side burns on each trade, while the CULT side directs 0.5% of CULT fees to the floor mechanic for HARDER.
-This ensures a robust, cross-token link.
+Specifically designates supply for the **Migrated Tokens/CULT** liquidity pools.
+The Migrated Tokens side is burned on each trade, while the CULT side directs 0.5% to the “floor” for price stability.
+This ensures robust cross-token liquidity pools for migrated tokens from Base.